aigoncharov/fixed-size-list/README.md

 ## Events

 FixedSizeList has an event emitter.
-You can listen to specific events
+You can listen to specific events.
+WARNING! `on` returns an unsubscribe function.
+Do not forget to call it when you no longer need the subscription to unsubscribe.

 ### eventNewItem